oracle/sd4j/README.md

 The SD4J project supports SD v1.5, SD v2 and SDXL style models.
 For models which do not support classifier-free guidance or negative prompts, such as SD-Turbo or SDXL-Turbo, the guidance scale should be set to a value less than 1.0 which disables that guidance.
 Models like SD-Turbo can generate acceptable images in as few as two diffusion steps.
-The difference between SDv1 and SDv2 models is autodetected, but SDXL must be supplied as the model type for SDXL models otherwise it will throw an exception on generation.
+The -difference between SDv1 and SDv2 models is autodetected, but `SDXL` must be supplied as the model type for SDXL models otherwise it will throw an exception on generation.
 In some cases the autodetection of v1 and v2 may fail in which case supplying the `--model-type {SD1.5, SD2, SDXL}` argument with the appropriate parameter will fix the model type.